mattermost/docs/source/administration/upgrade.md

       2. Determine the appropriate next upgrade for your server:
           - Mattermost `v3.0.x` and above can upgrade directly to Mattermost `v3.4.x`.
               - Note: If public links are enabled, upgrading to `v3.4.x` will invalidate existing public links due to a security upgrade allowing admins to invalidate links by resetting a public link salt from the System Console.
-              - Note: Upgrading from 3.2 to 3.4 will be incomplete due to a migration code not being ran properly.
-You can either
+              - Note: Upgrading from 3.2 to 3.4 will be incomplete due to a migration code not being run properly.
+You can either:
-                  - upgrade from 3.2 to 3.3 and then from 3.3 to 3.4, or
+                  - Upgrade from 3.2 to 3.3 and then from 3.3 to 3.4, or
-                  - upgrade from 3.2 to 3.4, then run the following SQL query to make Mattermost rerun upgrade steps that were not properly completed: `UPDATE Systems SET Value = '3.1.0' WHERE Name = 'Version';`
+                  - Upgrade from 3.2 to 3.4, then run the following SQL query to make Mattermost rerun upgrade steps that were not properly completed: `UPDATE Systems SET Value = '3.1.0' WHERE Name = 'Version';`
           - Mattermost `v2.2.x` can upgrade directly to `v3.1` or `v3.2` but must follow the [extended upgrade guide for `v3.0.x`](https://docs.mattermost.com/administration/upgrade.html#upgrade-to-enterprise-edition-3-0-x)
             - Note: For `v3.2.x` only, `"BindUsername"`, and `"BindPassword"` under `LdapSettings` are required fields with anonymous bind not supported.
 For `v3.2.x` and `v3.3.x` only, `"FirstNameAttribute"` and `"LastNameAttribute"` under `LdapSettings` are required fields.
           - Mattermost `v2.1.x` and below must follow the process to [upgrade to `v3.0.x`](https://docs.mattermost.com/administration/upgrade.html#upgrade-to-enterprise-edition-3-0-x) before upgrading further